Hidden Iran

 Day 2 - Tehran Sightseeing

-This morning after breakfast you will be met by your local guide and begin a sightseeing tour of Tehran.
+Following breakfast at your hotel this morning, you will be met by your local guide and begin a sightseeing tour of Tehran.
 Spend time exploring the bazaar, the lavish Golestan Palace which was once the heart of Tehran and excesses of the Qajar rulers.
 A short walk south from Imam Khomeini Sq, the Golestan Palace complex is made up of several grand buildings set around a carefully manicured garden.

 Day 3 - Tehran – Alamut - Zarabad